Home insurance for people with convictions

 Why does a conviction make it hard to get cover?

-Insurance providers calculate premiums based on risk – and people with criminal records are considered to be a much riskier prospect than those without.
+It can be harder to get cover with a criminal conviction because insurance providers consider people with criminal records to be a much riskier prospect than those without.

 Even though the Association for British Insurers (ABI) recommends insurance providers ignore offences that aren’t relevant to the policy, some insurance providers may apply a blanket ban.
 That could mean you have less choice.